OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 LAW-0AR, SSM-Encrypt, SSM-UT, SSUM-Finite-Structural-Area-Experiment, SSUM-Structural-Primality, SSUM-AIM Mini**

-Open-standard projects mean:
+**Open-Standard projects mean:**

-- free implementation with **no registration or fees**
+- **Free to implement** with **no registration or fees**
-- permitted use in personal, institutional, research, or commercial systems
+- **Protocol / format freedom:** any person or organization may implement the published standard in personal, institutional, research, or commercial systems
-- full freedom to **use, modify, extend, integrate, or redistribute**
+- **No exclusivity or vendor lock-in:** implementations may be built in any language, on any platform, under any deployment model
-- **optional attribution** (recommended but not required)
+- **Deterministic and transparent by design:** formulas, stamps, envelopes, and symbolic logic are specified to execute reproducibly under identical inputs (e.g., `phi((m,a)) = m` where applicable)
-- no exclusivity or vendor lock-in
+- **Attribution:** **appreciated but not required**, unless explicitly required by the license declared in a specific repository
-- deterministic, transparent formulas, stamps, envelopes, and symbolic logic
+- **License authority:** the license stated in each repository is the sole governing legal instrument and overrides this summary

 **Warranty:**
 Provided *as-is* with no warranty or guarantee of fitness.